mpavithr/healthcare-platform/README.md

 ## Code structure

-This repository contains the front end code for the entire application (REACT-Native) + Backend for the chat application within the healthcare application + user authentication which are both done via Firebase.
+This repository contains the front end code for the entire application (REACT-Native) + Backend for the chat application + user authentication which are both done via Firebase.

 The rest of the backend code (Django) is in this repository - https://github.com/mpavithr/Patient-Monitoring-System-with-Django